Beginner Japanese Immersion Material

 Majo no Tabitabi / 魔女の旅々

-I’m currently reading through this one so I don’t have much to say, however it looks extremely cute and laid back.
-The language is a step up from Kuma Kuma Kuma Bear both in vocabulary choice and also composition.
+魔女の旅々 is a very cute and fun read, it is relatively approachable for a light novel beginner.
+It is definitely a step up in complexity from Kuma Kuma Kuma Bear, both in vocabulary choice and composition.
 It definitely feels more like a “real” book in the kind of grammar that is used and how the narrative unfolds.
 It’s still not particularly complicated as far as books go, but if you struggle with Kuma Kuma Kuma Bear, you’ll have a harder time with this one.
+Narrative-wise I didn’t find it to be a particularly enthralling story as it’s mostly disconnected chapters with disconnected adventures.
+It’s basically Gulliver’s Journey but with a cute witch (which is a plus).
+Some of the chapters in the first volume were really good, some others were quite meh.

 A note on complexity